satisfactorymodding/FICSIT-Fred/README.md

 # FICSIT-Fred
 A Discord bot for the Satisfactory Modding Discord

+Thanks to Illya, creator of the bot !